IuliiaKonovalova/e-commerce/README.md

 - [unsplash](https://unsplash.com/): for providing a free products' images.
 - [Icons8](https://icons8.com/): for providing free access to amazing icons and illustrations to fill out the store.
-- [unsplash](https://unsplash.com/): for providing a free products' images to fill out the store.
+- [unsplash](https://unsplash.com/): for providing free products' images to fill out the store.
 - [chrome developer tools](https://developer.chrome.com/extensions/devtools_inspector): for providing a free platform to test website.
-- [adidas](https://www.adidas.com/): for providing a free products' data and images to fill out the store on clothes and shoes.
+- [adidas](https://www.adidas.com/): for providing free products' data and images to fill out the store on clothes and shoes.
 - [fashionunited](https://www.fashionunited.com/): for providing content for the newsletter;
-- [dell](https://www.dell.com/): for providing a free products' data and images to fill out the store on computers and laptops.
+- [dell](https://www.dell.com/): for providing free products' data and images to fill out the store on computers and laptops.
-- [nike](https://www.nike.com/): for providing a free products' data and images to fill out the store on clothes and shoes.
+- [nike](https://www.nike.com/): for providing free products' data and images to fill out the store on clothes and shoes.
-- [artsaber](https://www.artsabers.com/): for providing a free products' images to fill out the store on lightsabers data and images.
+- [artsaber](https://www.artsabers.com/): for providing free products' images to fill out the store on lightsabers data and images.
-- [backwaterreptiles](https://www.backwaterreptiles.com/): for providing a free products' images to fill out the store on tarantulas' data and images.
+- [backwaterreptiles](https://www.backwaterreptiles.com/): for providing free products' images to fill out the store on tarantulas' data and images.
-- [Yum Of China](https://www.yumofchina.com/chinese-beer/): for providing a free data on the Chinese beer.
+- [Yum Of China](https://www.yumofchina.com/chinese-beer/): for providing free data on Chinese beer.
-- [lego](https://www.lego.com/): for providing a free products' data and images to fill out the store with toys.
+- [lego](https://www.lego.com/): for providing free products' data and images to fill out the store with toys.
-- [maggie](https://www.maggie.com/): for providing a free products' data and images to fill out the store with maggie products.
+- [maggie](https://www.maggie.com/): for providing free products' data and images to fill out the store with maggie products.
-- [barilla](https://www.barilla.com/): for providing a free products' data and images to fill out the store with pasta.
+- [barilla](https://www.barilla.com/): for providing free products' data and images to fill out the store with pasta.
-- [LG electronics](https://www.lg.com/): for providing a free products' data and images to fill out the store with electronics.
+- [LG electronics](https://www.lg.com/): for providing free products' data and images to fill out the store with electronics.
 ---

 ## Acknowledgments

 - [Tim Nelson](https://github.com/TravelTimN) was a great supporter of another bold idea of mine for this project.
 Tim guided me through the development of the project and helped me to learn a lot of new things by challenging me to do something new.
-- [Aleksei Konovalov](https://github.com/lexach91), my husband and coding partner, who assisted me greatly in product values js selection control implementation and helped me to stay sane.
+- [Aleksei Konovalov](https://github.com/lexach91), my husband and coding partner, assisted me greatly in product values js selection control implementation and helped me to stay sane.
-- [Very Academy Youtube Channel](https://www.youtube.com/c/veryacademy) provided a great insight on the implementation of database with multi-values products, precise explanations of the stripe API, and many other things!
-This Youtube channel has plenty of brilliant tutorials, which shed the light on the most curious and useful aspects of Django.
+- [Very Academy Youtube Channel](https://www.youtube.com/c/veryacademy) provided great insight on the implementation of the database with multi-values products, precise explanations of the stripe API, and many other things!
+This Youtube channel has plenty of brilliant tutorials that shed light on Django's most curious and useful aspects.